Romulus Moore

-Reverend Romulus Moore (January 1818 - before 1888) was a politician and leader of the early civil rights movement after the American Civil War during the Reconstruction Era in the U.S. state of Georgia.
+Reverend Romulus Moore (January 1818 – before 1888) was an American politician and leader of the early civil rights movement after the American Civil War during the Reconstruction Era in the U.S. state of Georgia.
 An African American, Moore was elected to the state legislature in 1868.
 Moore was expelled from the legislature in 1868 along with other African Americans (Original 33) and reinstated in the Georgia General Assembly in 1870 by an Act of Congress.
 Reverend Moore was active in advocating the 15th Amendment to the United States Constitution.

 Biography

 Childhood and call to the ministry

 The Rev. Romulus Moore was born a slave in Taliaferro County, Georgia, in January 1818.
 He was reared in the family of James Moore (white) and educated with Moore's children.
 Through his education, the Rev. Moore purchased his own freedom.

 The future Reverend Moore was a wild young man until 1860, when he met and married a Miss Mary Elenor Horton, a Christian woman.
 Once married, he changed his ways.
 In 1862, he was converted and joined the First Baptist Church of Thomson, Georgia, a predominantly white church.
 Upon conversion, Moore began preaching.

-His wife's employer, Mrs. Thomas Hamilton, heard him preach and she was so struck his gift that she asked her pastor to license Romulus Moore to the ministry.
+Moore's wife's employer, Mrs. Thomas Hamilton, heard him preach and she was so struck his gift that she asked her pastor to license Romulus Moore to the ministry.
 In 1867, he was ordained to the ministry by the Rev. Henry Johnson of Augusta, Georgia, and accepted the pastorate of the Poplar Head Baptist Church in Dearing, Georgia.